Explore Edinburgh with megabus

 Here for the night?
 Then you’re in luck, because Edinburgh’s nightlife scene runs the gamut from traditional pubs to high-tech clubs, and everything in between.
 If drinks are on the agenda, head to one of the pubs in Edinburgh’s Old Town, where cask ales and local whiskies are the order of the day.

 If cocktails are more your thing, Edinburgh’s swanky New Town will be a better option.
 And it goes without saying that if you’re looking for a night like no other, you’ll want to book your Edinburgh coach travel for the city’s Hogmanay celebrations.
-This New Year’s festival runs over three days and nights, and it’s the street party to end all others.
+This New Year's festival schedule will be announced in the late summer, so keep your eyes peeled on their website.

 Edinburgh: best for shopping

 Princes Street is the name on everyone’s lips when it comes to shopping in Edinburgh.
-This mile-long stretch is packed with places to shop, including high street names like Debenhams, Zara and Jenners, which is now part of House of Fraser.
+This mile-long stretch is packed with places to shop, including high street names like Primark, Zara and River Island.
 The shops only line one side of the street, so you’re treated to amazing views of Edinburgh Castle along the route.
 And they run parallel to George Street, which is where you’ll find the bulk of designer stores and upmarket boutiques.
+If you're looking for something bigger, head to St James Quarter which houses more than 40 retailers with more to follow.

 Edinburgh for free: our top 3